1–2 spots available for Q2 · Claim yours

 Which one I pick for clients

-For most client work through custom web application builds, I default to React + Next.js because (a) the hiring pool is largest, (b) the ecosystem is deepest, (c) if a client inherits the codebase, they will find developers.
+For most client work through custom web application builds, I default to React + Next.js because (a) the hiring pool is largest, (b) the ecosystem is deepest, (c) if a client inherits the codebase, they will find developers without re-mortgaging.

-Both are right answers in 2026.
-Neither is a wrong answer.
+Both are correct answers in 2026.
+Neither is wrong.
 Do not over-think it.

 FAQ